 How long do ACE Inhibitors stay in the body?
 Should I stop taking it before I try to get pregnant?

-You should not stop taking any medication without first talking with your health care provider.
+Talk with your healthcare providers before making any changes to this medication.
 It is important to maintain a healthy blood pressure.
 ACE inhibitors are generally avoided during pregnancy unless no other medication would be effective for a severe condition.
-Your health care provider will work with you to determine the most appropriate way to treat your blood pressure during pregnancy.
+Your health care provider will work with you to determine the most appropriate way to treat your blood pressure during pregnancy.*

 Can taking ACE Inhibitors during my pregnancy cause birth defects?